Intelligent-Silicon/AutoUnattend/AutoUnattend-InstallWindows-VMWare-Workstation-Clone.md

 Rename the filename ```adkwinpesetup.exe``` to ```adkwinpesetup_2004.exe``` or similar to help differentiate different versions.

-<font color="red">The ADK will only work when running it on the version of Windows you are trying to build an AutoUnattend.xml file for.
+<code style="color : Gold">The ADK will only work when running it on the version of Windows you are trying to build an AutoUnattend.xml file for.

-In otherwords, you cant build a Windows 10 AutoUnattend.xml on Windows 11 and vice versa.</font>
+In otherwords, you cant build a Windows 10 AutoUnattend.xml on Windows 11 and vice versa.</code>

 Install the two downloads.
 Only the Deployment Tools in ```adksetup.exe``` need to be installed.